Women should NEVER have to sacrifice safety in the name of beauty.

 PLUS Beautycounter's Tint Skin is a large 1.35 ounce size, over 1/3 more than most safer foundations on the market.
 So it's a great deal too!

 This Concealer Pen has saved me so many times.
-I struggle with dark circles, especially during allergy season.
+I struggle with dark circles, especially during allergy season--with this they are so much better!
 Once I had a black eye, and it was this pen plus Beautycounter's AMAZING BRUSHES that saved me from being a hermit 'til the bruise went away.
 I literally spent almost an hour trying to cover it up one day and then my son reminded me about the brushes I'd just bought.

-Seriously–cover up PERFECTION!
-I used this Eye Crease Brush.
+Seriously--cover up PERFECTION!
+I used their Eye Crease Brush.
 All of Beautycounter's brushes have bristles that go ALL the way down to the bottom of the brush, so no bristles falling out.

 Moisture to the max.
 That's what this balm is.
 You can use it as a makeup remover and even as a lip balm, but I LOVE it to seal in moisture after cleaning, treating, and moisturizing my face.
 I put the Cleansing Balm on at night and in the morning my skin is super soft.

 Believe me, a little goes a LONG way.
 I use it twice daily and it lasts seemingly forever!